COS420-Fall23/Team-F/README.md

 # Team-F

-Mission: Problem Area: Designing and having hope for your future in a changing word
+Mission: Designing and having hope for your future in a changing word

+# Team Roles

+PM: Zachary Hamilton

+Designers:

+Developers: